unpackdev/sourcify-go/README.md

 ### Creating a Client

 To interact with the Sourcify API, you need to create a client using the `NewClient` function.
 You can provide optional configuration options using `ClientOption` functions.
-For example, you can specify a custom base URL or a custom HTTP client.
+For example, you can specify a custom base URL or a custom HTTP client and set retry configuration in case sourcify servers are temporairly unavailable.

 ```go
 client := sourcify.NewClient(